 By October 1917, when he was briefly admitted to 14th Field Ambulance, George was a Lance Corporal.
 The Battalion was then serving in Belgium during the 3rd Battle of Ypres.

 George was discharged from the Army on 2nd September 1919 as the result of disability.
 By then a Corporal, he was issued with a Silver War Badge (No. B296123) on 24th September 1919.
 For his War Service, George was awarded the 1914-15 Star, the British War Medal and the Allied Victory Medal.

 Men who have answered their country’s call in defence of a “Scrap of Paper”

 George Cash is named on the Roll of Honour, which hangs in St Peter & St Paul’s Church, Little Gaddesden and lists 119 men from Little Gaddesden, Ringshall and Hudnall who served in the 1914 – 1918 War.
 His entry records him serving in the 6th Bn.
 Bedfordshire Regiment.
 He is similarly shown on the Centenary Revision of the Roll.

 Rolls of Honour photos: Jane Dickson, Michael Carver

 In 1918 and 1919, George is recorded as an Absent Voter of his family home, 6 Wharfedale Avenue, Harrogate.
 After discharge from the Army he returned to that address.
+He then trained as a Clock and Watch Maker at the Training College, Portland Place, Leeds.
 By 1922 he, his father and his sisters had moved to 20 Wharfedale Avenue.
-However, in 1924, George moved out of the family home, living at 4 Plantation Road, Harrogate in 1924 and 102 Dragon Parade Harrogate between 1925 and 1928.
-George died in Harrogate in 1928.

 Research, text and (unless otherwise credited) photos: Jane Dickson